-Speciesism is so commonplace that most people don’t think to question it except in cases where the type or degree of discrimination is unusual.
-As a result humans exploit nonhuman animals in the course of everyday life, using them as resources.
+Speciesism is so commonplace that most people don’t think to question it except in cases where the type or degree of discrimination is unusual in their culture.
+As a result, humans exploit nonhuman animals in the course of everyday life, using them as resources.
 This happens in a variety of ways.
 Nonhuman animals are consumed as food, used for clothing, tormented and killed for entertainment, exploited for work, and raised and killed so their body parts can be used as raw materials in cosmetics and other consumer products.
 They are, essentially, slaves.

 Even when animals are not exploited, they are still the victims of speciesism.
 They are discriminated against because they are not taken into serious consideration.2 Humans have a variety of attitudes towards animals.
 There are some who don’t treat animals with any respect at all.
 A minority of people don’t have any concern for the way animals are treated and are not concerned even when animals are tortured pointlessly.
 A less extreme version of this view is shown by people who are opposed to torturing animals in some unusual ways or merely for the fun of it, yet don’t think it matters very much that animals suffer because of the way humans treat them as long as humans benefit from it.

 There are others who treat animals with some respect, but still discriminate against them and arbitrarily treat them worse because they are not members of the human species.
 The same thing can be seen in racist attitudes: one can be against human slavery but still be racist.3